Juke joint: History

 The origins of juke joints may be the community rooms that were occasionally built on plantations to provide a place for Black people to socialize during slavery.
 This practice spread to the work camps such as sawmills, turpentine camps and lumber companies in the early twentieth century, which built barrel-houses and chock-houses to be used for drinking and gambling.
 Although uncommon in populated areas, such places were often seen as necessary to attract workers to sparsely populated areas lacking bars and other social outlets.
 Also, much like "on-base" officer's clubs, such "company"-owned joints allowed managers to keep an eye on their underlings; it also ensured that the employees' pay was coming back to the company.
 Constructed simply like a field hand's "shotgun"-style dwelling, these may have been the first juke joints.

 During the Prohibition era, it became common to see squalid independent juke joints at highway crossings and railroad stops.
 These were almost never called "juke joints," but rather were called by names such as "Lone Star" or "Colored Cafe".
 They were often open only on weekends.

 Juke joints may be considered the first "private space" for blacks.
 Paul Oliver writes that juke joints were "the last retreat, the final bastion for black people who want to get away from whites, and the pressures of the day."
-Jooks occurred on plantations, and classic juke joints found, for example, at rural crossroads began to emerge after the Emancipation Proclamation.
+Juke joints occurred on plantations, and classic juke joints found, for example, at rural crossroads began to emerge after the Emancipation Proclamation.
 At the beginning of the twentieth century, the fiddle was the most popular instrument for Southern musicians, white and black alike.
 The fiddle-based music that was played for slaves at their dances formed the foundation of much of what is now termed "old-timey" or "hillbilly" country music.
-These dances were often referred to at the time as jigs and reels; Elijah Ward notes that there were "terms routinely used for any dance that struck respectable people as wild or unrestrained, whether Irish or African."
+These dances were often referred to at the time as jigs and reels; Elijah Wald notes that there were "terms routinely used for any dance that struck respectable people as wild or unrestrained, whether Irish or African."
 The banjo was popular before guitars became widely available in the 1890s.

 Juke joint music began with the blues, then Black folk rags ("ragtime stuff" and "folk rags" are a catch-all term for older African American music) and then the boogie woogie dance music of the late 1880s or 1890s, which influenced the blues, barrel house, and the slow drag dance music of the rural South (moving to Chicago's Black rent-party circuit in the Great Migration), often "raucous and raunchy" good time secular music.
 Dance forms evolved from group dances to solo and couples dancing.
 Some Black people opposed the amorality of the raucous "jook crowd".

-Until the advent of the Victrola, and juke boxes, at least one musician was required to provide music for dancing, but as many as three musicians would play in jooks.
+Until the advent of the Victrola, and juke boxes, at least one musician was required to provide music for dancing, but as many as three musicians would play in juke joints.
 In larger cities like New Orleans, string trios or quartets were hired.